|Nutrition Facts (per serving)|

 The brine should completely cover the other ingredients.
 If the food floats out of the brine, weight it with a smaller glass jar filled with water.
 If the vegetables are staying immersed in the brine, just cover the jar they are in loosely with a lid.
 Do not screw the lid on tightly because you want the gasses that develop during fermentation to be able to escape.

-- Place the jar on a small plate to catch the overflow that is likely to happen as it starts to ferment.
-Leave it at room temperature for 24 - 48 hours.
+Place the jar on a small plate to catch the overflow that is likely to happen as it starts to ferment.
+Leave it at room temperature for 24 to 48 hours.

 Remove the lid or small jar weight and check the pickled radishes after the first 24 hours.
 You should start to see some bubbles and it will begin to develop a lightly sour smell (like sauerkraut, but more pungent because of the garlic).

 Once you see and smell signs that the radishes are actively fermenting, transfer the jar to the door of your refrigerator.
 This is the warmest part of your refrigerator but still cooler than room temperature—perfect for your radishes to keep slowly fermenting.

 Fermented watermelon radishes are ready to eat 1 to 2 weeks after you make them.
 If you plan to store them for longer than a month, move the jar to a cooler part of your refrigerator (one of the central shelves rather than the inside of the refrigerator door).